 (4) Disability Parking Spaces: Only vehicles lawfully displaying a state-issued disability parking permit and maintaining the appropriate category UNF issued virtual parking permit are authorized to park in disability parking spaces.
 Failure to do so will constitute a parking violation.

 (5) UNF Temporary Mobility Impairment Parking: A registered student, faculty, or staff member with a temporary mobility-related impairment may apply to PATS for a temporary mobility impaired parking permit.
-Individuals seeking such special temporary parking privileges may require approval from the Disability Resource Center.
-Upon receipt of approval, PATS will provide a temporary permit to the individual that will allow the permit holder to utilize the University’s disability parking spaces in the parking areas where the permit holder’s UNF virtual permit is applicable.
-Temporary mobility impaired permits will only be issued for (30) days and if an applicant anticipates needing mobility impaired parking for a longer period, s/he is encouraged to apply for a state-issued disability parking permit.
-Failure for an individual to display a UNF Temporary Mobility Parking Permit and maintain an appropriate category UNF parking virtual permit will constitute a parking violation.
+Individuals seeking such special temporary parking privileges may require approval from Student Accessibility Services and/or ADA Compliance Office Upon receipt of approval, PATS will provide a temporary permit to the individual that will allow the permit holder to utilize the University’s disability parking spaces in the parking areas where the permit holder’s UNF virtual permit is applicable.
+Temporary mobility impaired permits normally will only be issued for (30) days and if an applicant anticipates needing mobility impaired parking for a longer period, they are encouraged to apply for a state-issued disability parking permit.
+Failure for an individual to have a UNF Temporary Mobility Parking Permit and maintain an appropriate category UNF parking virtual permit will constitute a parking violation.

 (6) Reserved Parking: Reserved spaces may be designated by the President or his/her designee.

-(7) Vehicles shall be parked only in spaces specifically marked for parking and must park “nose-in”.
-A vehicle may back-in to park if displaying a valid “Back-In” permit but must allow ample space for a patroller to visually inspect the license plate number, or has a state issued plate mounted on the front of the vehicle.
-The absence of “No Parking” signs does not mean that parking is allowed in non-authorized locations.

-(8) Vehicles must be parked within the identifiable space boundaries.
+(7) Vehicles must be parked within the identifiable space boundaries including front and back lines, if present.
 Parking on or over a line is prohibited.

-(9) Vehicles parked in more than one space simultaneously is prohibited at all times.
+(8) Unless authorized by PATS, vehicles parked in more than one space simultaneously is prohibited at all times.

-(10) Vehicles may not be parked in such manner as to obstruct vehicular or pedestrian traffic, wheelchair ramps, interfere with normal operational activities, or create a hazard.
-Vehicles so parked may be cited or towed at the owner’s expense.
+(9) Vehicles may not be parked in such manner as to obstruct vehicular or pedestrian traffic, wheelchair ramps, interfere with normal operational activities, or create a hazard.
+Vehicles so parked may be cited and/or towed at the owner’s expense.